Please ensure Javascript is enabled for purposes of website accessibility Skip to main content

 • Stateful Inspection Firewall: These firewalls follow administrator-defined rules.
 For instance, administrators can create specifications, such as banning specific websites, webpages, web portals, etc. These firewalls give IT teams greater control over their security infrastructure.

-How a Network Firewall Fits a Broader Cybersecurity Strategy
+How a Firewall Fits a Broader Network Strategy

 Although firewalls are effective at keeping employees protected online, they cannot block 100% of the malicious content that reaches the network.
-They can only mitigate the risk, which is why a network firewall should only be a piece of a business’s broader cybersecurity strategy.
-Having a multilayered cybersecurity approach is a business’s best way to protect itself, its employees, and its customers from cybersecurity threats.
+They can only mitigate the risk, which is why a network firewall should only be a piece of a business’s broader network strategy.
+Having a multilayered network security approach is a business’s best way to protect itself, its employees, and its customers from cybersecurity threats.

-Every business is different and requires a custom cybersecurity approach that fits its unique goals and long-term strategy.
+Every business is different and requires a custom approach that fits its unique goals and long-term strategy.
 Vector Security Networks can analyze your business’s physical and network security infrastructure, identify key vulnerabilities, and provide tailored solutions.
-We can also be there to respond immediately to a cyber attack if one ever occurs.
+We can also be there to respond immediately to a cyber-attack if one ever occurs.

 Firewalls are by no means an end-all-be-all solution, but they play a key part.
-With the right security infrastructure in place, your business can be properly prepared to respond to any cyber attack that comes its way.
-For more information on Vector Security Network and the type of network security services and solutions we provide, feel free to visit our website and contact us today.
+With the right network security infrastructure in place, your business can be properly prepared to respond to any cyber-attack that comes its way.
+For more information on Vector Security Networks and the type of network security services and solutions we provide, feel free to visit our website and contact us today.